open-contracting/cardinal-rs/docs/cli/indicators/index.md

 The page for each indicator describes its individual methodology.
 For all indicators, a contracting process is excluded if:

-- The `ocid` isn’t a string.
+- The `ocid` isn't a string.
-- The relevant organization references don’t set an `id`.
+- The relevant organization references don't set an `id`.
-- Monetary values, where relevant, don’t use the main currency.
+- Monetary values, where relevant, don't use the main currency.

   To configure the main currency, add to the top of your settings file: